-These days, businesses are realizing the societal and economic benefits of a diverse and inclusive workforce, and are going out of their way to stamp out unfair and out of date hiring and employment practices.
-But there’s one issue that’s still very much present in America’s workforce.
+While many businesses realize the benefits of a diverse and inclusive team, and go out of their way to change their outdated hiring practices, one issue is still overlooked in America’s workforce: Ageism.

-Despite the fact that older employees are often the most knowledgeable and experienced members of the workforce, they’re all too often overlooked in favor of younger, less experienced workers.
+Despite the fact that older employees are often the most knowledgeable and experienced members of the workforce, they’re often overlooked in favor of younger, less experienced workers.

-We’re going to shed some light on the issue by delving into some cold hard facts on ageism in the workplace, including who and how it affects our evolving workforce.
+We’re going to shed some light on the issue by delving into some cold hard facts on ageism in the workplace.

 Overview of Ageism in the Workplace